jafingerhut/cljol/doc/transitive-reduction-notes.md

 smaller set of edges should be faster than in a larger set of edges.

-### Algorithm B for computing the transitive reduction of a DAG
+### Step B in refining an algorithm to find the transitive reduction of a DAG

 To achieve a faster run time, we will take advantage of the fact that the input graph is a DAG.
 For any DAG, we can calculate a